liferay/liferay-docs/discover/deployment/articles-dxp/02-configuring-liferay/04-securing-liferay/01-saml/01-setting-up-saml.markdown

 +$$$

-**Note:** If you're using a third party IdP with @product@ as the SP, all messages coming from the IdP must be encrypted.
+**Note:** If you're using a third party IdP with @product@ as the SP, all messages coming from the IdP must be signed.
 If they're not, an error message appears and communication between the IdP and @product@ fails.

 $$$